shikijs/twoslash/README.md

 ### This Repo

-This repo uses pnpm.
-There are four main areas:
+The majority of this repo uses pnpm, the rest yarn.
+There are four main areas of interest:

  - `packages`, the shiki meets twoslash plugins for markdown renderers and static site generators
  - `site`, the docs micro-site
  - `examples`, example static site generator projects which use the plugins
  - `extensions`, right now, just the vscode extension for twoslash code samples

 ### Packages

-The `site` and `examples` are excluded from the workspace.
+The `site` `extensions` and `examples` are excluded from the workspace.
 To work on those, `cd` to their folders and read instructions.

 Otherwise: